Consistency proof of a fragment of PV with substitution in bounded arithmetic: Abstract

 \section{Abstract}

-This paper presents a proof that a theory of bounded arithmetic of Buss's hierarchy is capable of proving the consistency of a system based on Cook and Urquhart's equational theory of a feasible arithmetic from which induction has been removed but retains substitution.
-This result improves Beckmann's result which proves consistency of such a system without substitution inside a bounded arithmetic of Buss's hierarchy.
+This paper presents proof that Buss's $S^2_2$ can prove the consistency of a fragment of Cook and Urquhart's $\PV$ from which induction has been removed but substitution has been retained.
+This result improves Beckmann's result, which proves the consistency of such a system without substitution in bounded arithmetic $S^1_2$.

-Our proof relies on the notion of ``computation" of the terms that appear in the theory of Cook and Urquhart.
-In our work, we first prove that, in the system under consideration, if an equation is proved and either its left or right hand side is computed, then there is a corresponding computation for its right or left hand side, respectively.
-By carefully computing the bound of the size of the computation, the proof inside a bounded arithmetic of this theorem is obtained, from which the consistency of the system is readily proven.
+Our proof relies on the notion of ``computation'' of the terms of $\PV$.
+In our work, we first prove that, in the system under consideration, if an equation is proved and either its left- or right-hand side is computed, then there is a corresponding computation for its right- or left-hand side, respectively.
+By carefully computing the bound of the size of the computation, the proof of this theorem inside a bounded arithmetic is obtained, from which the consistency of the system is readily proven.

-This result apparently implies separation of bounded arithmetics because Buss and Ignjatovi\'c stated that it is not possible to prove the consistency of such a system in the weakest theory of Buss's hierarchy.
+This result apparently implies the separation of bounded arithmetic because Buss and Ignjatovi\'c stated that it is not possible to prove the consistency of a fragment of $\PV$ without induction but with substitution in Buss's $S^1_2$.
 However, their proof actually shows that it is not possible to prove the consistency of the system, which is obtained by the addition of propositional logic and other axioms to a system such as ours.
-On the other hand, the system we considered is strictly equational, which is a property on which our proof relies.
+On the other hand, the system that we have considered is strictly equational, which is a property on which our proof relies.

-This paper is revised version of the paper titled ``Consistency proof of a feasible arithmetic inside a bounded arithmetic'' which was posted to ArXiv.
-This paper revises the previous paper in the two aspects: One is that it fixes the problem in the proof which causes Beckmann's counter example.
-Another is that it strengthens the meta-theory, still within the Buss's hierarchy of bounded arithmetic, which is used to prove consistency, to avoid the complicated calculation.